In this Lesson, we will answer the following:

 The numerator and denominator of a fraction are called its terms.
 To simplify or reduce a fraction means to make the terms smaller.
 To accomplish that, we divide both terms by a common divisor.

-a fraction with its lowest terms, because it gives a better sense of its value, and it makes for simpler calculations.
+We like to express a fraction with its lowest terms because it gives a better sense of its value, and it makes for simpler calculations.

 Answer.
 15 and 21 have a common divisor, 3.

 Or, take a third of both 15 and 21.

 Answer.
 When the terms have the same number of 0's, we may ignore them.

 Effectively, we have divided 200 and 1200 by 100.
 (Lesson 2, Question 10.)

 Solution.
 Divide 20 by 8.
 "8 goes into 20 two (2) times (16) with 4 left over."

 Or, we could reduce first.
 20 and 8 have a common divisor 4:

 Notice that we are free to interpret the same symbol